Evelyn-ZYW/Evelyn-ZYW/README.md

 👀 I’m interested in cross-platform web and mobile development.

-🌱 I’m currently learning vanilla javascript, and practicing leetcode problems.
+🌱 I’m currently digging deep into vanilla javascript, and practicing leetcode problems.

 💞️ I’m looking to collaborate on any interesting projects, or volunteer with non-profit organizations.